Kong/kong/README.md

 You can use Docker / docker-compose and a mounted volume to develop Kong by following the instructions on [Kong/kong-build-tools](https://github.com/Kong/kong-build-tools#developing-kong).

+#### Kong Gojira

+[Gojira](https://github.com/Kong/gojira) is a CLI that uses docker-compose internally to make the necessary setup of containers to get all dependencies needed to run a particular branch of Kong locally, as well as easily switching across versions, configurations and dependencies.
+It has support for running Kong in Hybrid (CP/DP) mode, testing migrations, running a Kong cluster, among other [features](https://github.com/Kong/gojira/blob/master/doc/manual.md).

 #### Vagrant